yanhwee/ardupilot-gazebo-ros-guide/README.md

 ## Quick Installation
 `wget -O - https://raw.githubusercontent.com/yanhwee/gazebo-ardupilot-ros/master/setup.sh | sudo -u $(whoami) bash`

-`sudo` can be opted out but the script might stop halfway to prompt for it again
+`sudo` can be opted out but the script might stop halfway to prompt for permission again

+`-u $(whoami)` because a script (from Ardupilot) requires not to be run as root

+Please restart after the installation is done.

 The guide below walks through the steps found in the script.